 Texas state law requires certain insurers that cover pregnancy services to offer coverage for in vitro fertilization (IVF insurance benefits).
 That means insurers must let employers know this coverage is available.
 However, the law does not require those insurers to provide the coverage; nor does it force employers to include it in their health plans.
 The law does not require organizations that are affiliated with religious groups to cover treatment that conflicts with the organization’s religious and ethical beliefs.
 (Texas Insurance Code, Article 3.51-6).

 If you have any questions, one of our financial coordinators can be reached Monday through Friday, 7:30 a.m. – 4:30 p.m. at (713) 465-1211.

 How Can We Find Out If We Have Any Infertility Benefits?

 Our financial counselors can call your insurance carrier to verify your benefits.
 We ask specifically which procedures are and are not covered.
 Make certain that you have a copy of your insurance plan with the listed benefits (insurance company and/or employer to provide).
-If you would like to know in advance, we have provided customizable letters for you to send to your insurance company and determine your treatment and medication benefits.

 What Insurance Plans Cover Insemination and IVF Procedures?